-We consider cash equivalents to be all short-term, highly-liquid investments that are both readily convertible to cash and have a maturity of three months or less at the time of purchase, except that any such investments purchased with funds held in escrow or similar accounts are classified as restricted cash.
+We consider cash equivalents to be short-term, highly-liquid investments that are both readily convertible to cash and have a maturity of three months or less at the time of purchase, except that any such investments purchased with funds held in escrow or similar accounts are classified as restricted cash.
 Items classified as cash equivalents include money-market deposit accounts.
-Our cash and cash equivalents at December 31, 2012 were primarily held in the custody of two financial institutions, and our balance at times may exceed federally insurable limits.
+At times, the balance of our cash and cash equivalents may exceed federally insurable limits.